Accurately verify customers anywhere

 This verification is achieved by comparing the user's SmartSelfie™ - a combination of liveness images and a primary image - to either the user's photo on file in an ID authority database or a photo of their ID card.
 This process ensures that the ID presented belongs to the individual, enhancing the reliability of user verification.

 Authentication follows enrolment and provides real-time selfie verification, which can be seamlessly integrated into multi-factor authentication (MFA) systems.
-This layer of security ensures that only authorised users can access sensitive information or perform high-risk transactions.
+This layer of security ensures that only authorised users can access sensitive information or perform high-risk transactions and prevent account take over fraud.

 Smile ID’s SmartSelfie™ Authentication product compares a previously enrolled user's selfie with the image on file (collected during enrolment), reinforcing the authentication process.
 This step is crucial for maintaining security, as it verifies that the person attempting to access an account is the same individual who enrolled.